 Support controversial rules

 When a rule is unsettled or particularly controversial, provide extra, extra detail.
 Tell the whole rule story and analyze as many cases and sources of support as you can.

-Identify your opposing party’s best case—and destroy it with particular gusto.
+Many lawyers run away from the other side's best authority.
+Don't do that!
+Identify the opposing party’s best case—and destroy it with particular gusto.

 Generally, make your best case first—then tear down the opposing party’s rule interpretations.